Revenue Per Square Foot: How Growing Clinics Think Like Developers

 Thinking like a developer: highest and best use

-In development, there is a phrase that explains why two buildings of the same size can produce dramatically different returns.
+In development, there is a phrase that explains why two buildings of the same size can produce different returns.

 Highest and best use.